BocceLabs/obies-scoreboard/README.md

 ## model

-pass
+We currently have the following models:

+* remotes/ati (works with the ATI Remote Wonder Plus wireless RF remote)

+We'll be adding scoring models for the following sports:

+* Bocce
+* Curling
+* Shuffleboard
+* Wiffleball
+* Croquet
+* insert your favorite sport here

 ## view

 This app supports multiple views that are separate from the business logic.
 Of course this project has a heavy focus on User Experience and the User Interface, so arguably the View is the most important part.

-Currently there are two views:
+Currently there is one view(s) with more coming:

-* bocce - digital
+* --game bocce --view digital
-* bocce - traditional
+* --game bocce --view traditional (coming soon)
+* --game curling --view yourclub (coming soon)
+* --game shuffleboard --view royalpalms (coming soon)

 Feel free to create your custom view for your odd game / sport.

 The above views are implemented in PyQt.
 If you are more comfortable with a different GUI toolkit such as Tk, Wx, Kivy, etc. go for it!
 It would actually be nice to have multiple examples in this project, so please fork the project, implement it, and then submit a pull request.

+NOTE: currently the bocce view file has both the UI widgets and the model logic for bocce (this was due to so many live changes being done during and between games; we definitely has room for improvement to move the bocce business logic into the model side of the architecture and we will get to it soon)

 ## controller

 The controller is the program that kicks off the app -- `obies_scoreboard.py`.
+This controller also sets the app icon.
+The app icon needs to be tested in Ubuntu, Raspbian, and Windows (works great in macOS with no issues).

 # Dependencies